 Once I realized cooking with Guinness was a thing, I've branched out and tried other recipes with the world-famous beer from Ireland.

-Spare ribs are typically in a sticky sweeter sauce and often eaten with your fingers.
+Spare ribs are typically in a sticky sweeter sauce, usually pork, and often eaten with your fingers.
 Short ribs are usually in a stew or served au jus.
 Both need to be cooked a long time to make them fall-off-the-bone tender.

 Don't be tempted to use other beers when making these Guinness short ribs - please!
 There is nothing like Guinness when it comes to drinking or cooking!